cjrasmussen/BlueskyApi/README.md

 ### Getting a refresh token

 If you're running up against rate limits by repeatedly creating a session, you may want to cache a refresh token and use that to refresh your session instead of starting a new one.
-Cache it however you want for later usage.
+Cache it however you want for later usage, or see the session helper below.

 ```php
 $refresh_token = $bluesky->getRefreshToken();